 3. Harpers Ferry National Historical Park

-At #3 on our top ten list of historic sites in Maryland is Harpers Ferry National Historical Park.
+Our next historic site changed hands eight times during the Civil War.
+At #3 on our list of the Best Historic Sites In Maryland is Harpers Ferry National Historical Park.

 Things To Do At Harpers Ferry

 There are many things to do and see at Harpers Ferry National Historical Park.
 Here are some of the top activities and attractions:

 - Visit the John Brown Museum: This museum is located in the firehouse where John Brown was captured.
 It features exhibits about his life and the raid on the armory.